Somerset 601-708

 |

-£100 to William Floyde and his Trustee Charles Rowcliffe (further details
+land for £100 to William Floyde and his Trustee

-details regarding how Mr. Rowcliffe's role as trustee works.
-The document
+regarding how Mr. Rowcliffe's role as trustee

-sheet of vellum measuring 2 feet 2 inches by 2 feet 1 inch, the vellum is in
+one sheet of vellum measuring 2 feet 2 inches by 2

-excellent condition, except for slight discolouration due to age.
-Written in
+discolouration due to age.
+Written in beautiful handwritten script throughout

-beautiful handwritten script throughout that is claer and easy to read.
+that is claer and easy to read.
+Indented along the

-and Latin inscription around.
-At the foot of the document there is a solid red
+around.
+At the foot of the document there is a solid red wax seal with a

-wax seal with a signature next to it with a further 3 signatures on the
+signature next to it with a further 3 signatures on the reverse.
+On the side

-reverse.
-On the side there is a blue one pound ten shillings duty stamp with
+there is a blue one pound ten shillings duty stamp with a piece of silver

-a piece of silver attached and an ink stamp with crown. |
+attached and an ink stamp with crown. |

 Callaway |